 A review of each NEO's individual performance is conducted annually in February to determine the API component of the annual cash bonus.
 Each NEO's performance against objectives, established in the beginning of the year, was evaluated by the Compensation Committee with input from the CEO.
-The API objectives for the CEO were set by the Compensation Committee without the CEO being present and were also evaluated by the Compensation Committee without the Executive Chairman being present and were also evaluated by the Compensation Committee.
+The API objectives for the CEO were set by the Compensation Committee without the CEO being present and were also evaluated by the Compensation Committee.
+The API objectives for the Executive Chairman were set by the Compensation Committee without the Executive Chairman being present and were also evaluated by the Compensation Committee.
 These performance objectives vary depending on the roles and responsibilities of the particular executive and are set by reference to four broad areas: Merger and integration measures; safety and implementation measures; execution of key client deliverables, including inbound and outbound; and leadership culture.